 The Battery Storage and Grid Integration Program (BSGIP) is undertaking research into battery materials and the development, integration, operation and optimisation of energy storage in electricity grids and electricity markets globally.

 BSGIP research activities are categorised into the following four themes:

 Designing, building and characterising new battery storage devices, based on a fundamental understanding of different chemical and material behaviours.
 Exploring opportunities for battery recycling, reuse and failure analysis based on characterisation capabilities.

-Developing systems and capabilities for the effective optimisation, control, coordination and orchestration of battery and energy storage systems, and electric vehicles in modern power systems.
+Developing new capabilities, algorithms and systems that allow for the effective optimisation, control, coordination and orchestration of multi-energy systems.

-Undertaking social research and designing and implementing policy, economic and market models to support the deployment of energy and battery storage including residential, precinct and grid-scale battery storage and electric vehicles.
+Undertaking social research and designing and implementing policy, economic and market models that provide new understanding and support the deployment of new capabilities, systems and technologies that will enable the global energy transition.